-No matter what stage of the disability insurance process you’re in, or where in Oregon you live, our award-winning individual disability attorneys and ERISA lawyers at DarrasLaw can explain your consumer rights.
+No matter what stage of the disability insurance process you’re in, or where in Oregon you live, our award-winning individual disability attorneys at DarrasLaw can explain your consumer rights.
 With more than 100 years of combined litigation and claim experience, we’ve fought—and beaten—every major disability insurance company in the country.
-Led for more than 30 years by our founding partner, America’s top disability attorney Frank N. Darras, our experienced, award-winning individual and long-term disability insurance lawyers share a passion for protecting the most vulnerable from Oregon’s insurance conglomerates.
+Led for more than 30 years by our founding partner, America’s top disability attorney Frank N. Darras, our experienced Oregon Disability Lawyer shares a passion for protecting the most vulnerable from Oregon’s insurance conglomerates.

-If your disability insurance company has delayed or wrongfully delayed or denied your valid disability claim in Oregon, or you simply need advice about how to fill out your claim application, contact our seasoned individual disability attorneys and ERISA lawyers online or at (800) 458-4577.
+If your disability insurance company has delayed or wrongfully delayed or denied your valid disability claim in Oregon, or you simply need advice about how to fill out your claim application, contact our seasoned individual disability attorneys or call us at 800-898-7299.

 What Is Disability Insurance, and When Is It Time to File a Disability Insurance Claim?